chef/chef-web-docs/chef_master/source/config_rb_client.rst

    *New in Chef Client 13.0.*

 ``diff_disabled``
-   Cause the chef-client to create a diff when changes are made to a file.
+   Cause the Chef Infra Client to create a diff when changes are made to a file.
 Default value: ``false``.

 ``diff_filesize_threshold``
-   The maximum size (in bytes) of a file for which the chef-client can create a diff.
+   The maximum size (in bytes) of a file for which the Chef Infra Client can create a diff.
 Default value: ``10000000``.

 ``diff_output_threshold``
-   The maximum size (in bytes) of a diff file created by the chef-client.
+   The maximum size (in bytes) of a diff file created by the Chef Infra Client.
 Default value: ``1000000``.

 ``disable_event_logger``
    Enable or disable sending events to the Microsoft Windows "Application" event log.
-When ``false``, events are sent to the Microsoft Windows "Application" event log at the start and end of a chef-client run, and also if a chef-client run fails.
+When ``false``, events are sent to the Microsoft Windows "Application" event log at the start and end of a Chef Infra Client run, and also if a Chef Infra Client run fails.
 Set to ``true`` to disable event logging.
 Default value: ``false``.

 ``enable_reporting``
-   Cause the chef-client to send run data to the Automate server.
+   Cause the Chef Infra Client to send run data to the Automate server.

 ``enable_reporting_url_fatals``
-   Cause the chef-client run to fail when run data cannot be sent to the Automate server (for any reason).
+   Cause the Chef Infra Client run to fail when run data cannot be sent to the Automate server (for any reason).

 ``enable_selinux_file_permission_fixup``
    SELinux environments only.
-Cause the chef-client to attempt to apply the correct file permissions to an updated file via the ``restorecon`` command.
-Set this value to ``false`` to prevent the chef-client from attempting this action.
+Cause the Chef Infra Client to attempt to apply the correct file permissions to an updated file via the ``restorecon`` command.
+Set this value to ``false`` to prevent the Chef Infra Client from attempting this action.

 ``encrypted_data_bag_secret``
    The subdirectory in which encrypted data bag secrets are located.